 The first filter is applied before the second with the following result:

 - The message is starred and moved to Folder A (first filter).

 - The message is given Label X (second filter).

 - The message is moved from folder A to folder B (second filter).

 You can change the order of your filters by clicking on the hamburger icon (4 bars) on the left and dragging them.

-While Proton Mail offers smart spam detection, you can have greater control over your inbox by adding or removing email addresses from your Spam list and Non spam list.
+While Proton Mail offers smart spam detection, you can have greater control over your inbox by adding or removing email addresses from your spam, block, and allow lists.

 You can also use custom filters (as described above) to send spam emails from a single domain directly to your spam folder.
 To do this, set: